How to Measure for a Toilet Seat in 5 Minutes

 How to Measure for a Raised Toilet Seat

-- Have the person whom you intend to use the raised toilet seat stand on their feet if possible
+• Have the person you intend to use the raised toilet seat stand on their feet if possible.

-- Measure the distance between the floor and the top of his/her thigh, just behind the knee.
+• Measure the distance between the floor and the top of their thigh, just behind the knee.

-- Now measure the distance between the floor and top of the existing toilet seat.
+• Now measure the distance between the floor and the top of the existing toilet seat.

-- Subtract the second measurement from first measurement.
+• Subtract the second measurement from the first measurement.

 Most Popular Toilet Seat Brands